yashpatil322/Little_Secrets/readme.md

-no# 📔 MyDiary — Encrypted Online Diary Web App
+📔 MyDiary — Encrypted Online Diary Web App

 MyDiary is a secure, personal online diary web app that lets users write and store their daily entries with **end-to-end encryption**.
 It features a clean, responsive UI, mood and day tagging, and optional image uploads for creating memory collages.